2GO Maligaya: Service history

 Stena RoRo proposed a number of different conversion options for the ship, including as a day ferry, night ferry, or Ro-Pax.
 Plans for a possible conversion into a hospital ship are also known to have been drawn up.
 The ship was offered for either sale or charter in converted or unconverted state.
 During this period, rumors circulated that Stena Nova would be chartered by Corsica Ferries as early as 2021, although neither Corsica Ferries nor Stena RoRo issued any official confirmation.

 However, Stena's plans were disrupted by the rapid spread of the COVID-19 pandemic across Europe.
 Although the ship departed Japan on 14 March 2020, the situation continued to worsen.
 The vessel first drew public attention in the Philippines when it was detained in Subic Bay on April 22, 2020, before eventually being relocated to Brunei Bay in Malaysia in July, foreshadowing its future service in the Philippines.

 Due to growing uncertainties and delays caused by the pandemic, Stena RoRo ultimately cancelled its conversion project in mid-2020.
 The vessel was then laid up in Brunei Bay while awaiting potential buyers.

 In March 2021, Stena RoRo announced the sale of the ship to 2GO Group.
-The vessel, still named Stena Nova at the time, departed Brunei Bay on March 5, 2021 and arrived in Manila on March 9, 2021.
+The vessel, still named Stena Nova at the time, departed Brunei Bay on March 5, 2021, and arrived in Manila on March 9, 2021.

 Upon returning to the Philippines for the second time, the ship proceeded to Manila Bay, where she remained at anchor until March 17.
 She was then taken to a dry dock in Bauan, Batangas to be refitted to the standards of her new operator, 2GO Travel.
 The vessel underwent relatively few modifications, with the most notable being the installation of two side ramps on the starboard side and a welded external staircase.
-After the refit, she was officially launched as 2GO Maligaya and re-registered in Manila as the and largest flagship of 2GO Travel.
+After the refit, she was officially launched as 2GO Maligaya and re-registered in Manila as the largest ship of the fleet, and became the flagship of 2GO Travel.

-As the fleet's flagship, her maiden voyage under 2GO colors took place on May 30, 2021, serving the premier Manila-Cebu-Cagayan de Oro route.
-A few months later, her sister ship, 2GO Masagana': (ex-Tsukushi), joined the fleet and eventually took over this route.
+As the fleet's flagship, her maiden voyage under 2GO colors took place on May 30, 2021, serving the premier Manila - Cebu - Cagayan de Oro route.
+A few months later, her sister ship, 2GO Masagana: (ex-Tsukushi), joined the fleet and eventually took over this route, making her sister the new flagship of the fleet.

 Since then, 2GO Maligaya has been deployed to several major routes across the Philippines.
+She is currently assigned to the Manila - Bacolod - Iloilo - Cagayan de Oro, and the Manila - Iloilo - Bacolod routes.

 In 2023, during her drydocking, the ship's third passenger deck was extended to increase passenger capacity, and an escalator was installed to make boarding easier and more efficient.

+In 2025, the ship's gangplank was modified and reoriented.